Baked Ranch Pork Chops

 Baked Ranch Pork Chops FAQ

 Absolutely!
-Once cooled, wrap each one tightly in plastic and place them in a freezer bag for extra protection.
+Once cooled, wrap each of the ranch baked pork chops tightly in plastic and place them in a freezer bag for extra protection.
 Freeze for 3 to 4 months and thaw in the refrigerator before reheating.

 You can also keep leftovers in the refrigerator for up to 4 days.
 Heat them in the oven or microwave until warmed through.